-If any of the above happens early, they’re significant warning signs and you need address them immediately.
-If you make a bad selection, don’t shy away from coaching the person or removing them if they’re unable to adjust.
+If any of the above happens early, they are warning signs and you need to deal with them immediately.
+If you don’t get a hire right, don’t shy away from coaching the person or removing them if they’re unable to adjust.

 You’ve got to onboard them right and I suggest you give Coralie’s post on how to onboard a new employee a read.
 After your new hire’s first day you’ll have some more things to take care of…